run2bizdocs/docs/en-us/docs/4biz-helium/processes/tickets/use/capture-ticket.md

 |Public|By marking this the requester will be able to read the Comment.
 If this is left unmarked, the comment will only be visible by the team attending it|
 |Send email|Mark to send the Comment in an e-mail|

-It is possible to view and interact with all comments made within the ticket (Edit - Delete - Reply the comment)
+It is possible to view and interact with all comments made within the ticket (Edit - Delete - Reply the comment).

+Another option for commenting and viewing comments is through the Quick Search on the Service Desk Interface.

+1. To access this functionality go to the menu Processes > Ticket Management > Ticket;

+2. Click on "Search here" and enable the option **"Tickets with comment permission"**;

+3. The system will then turn the field "Number" as mandatory to perform the search, where you will enter the ticket number you wish to comment on.
+After entering the number, click on "Search";

+4. The system will return in the list the ticket you entered previously.
+Click once on it to present the options available for that ticket.
+One of the options presented for this ticket will be **"View and Comment"**;

+5. When clicking on "View and Comment", the system will open the ticket in preview mode.
+Without the possibility of viewing any attachments on the ticket, you can create and view only the comments on that ticket;

+6. After adding the comment, close the ticket preview page.

+!!! note "NOTE"

+    For this functionality to work, enable the following parameter and permission:

+    - Enable the parameter: 298 - Display the occurrences of the Ticket (Values: "Y" or "N" Default: "N").

+    - Enable Comment permission on the Group screen.

 ### Assignment and Action